And no, it does not mean you are “more deficient”

-Let’s clear this up properly because the internet has absolutely butchered this conversation.
+Let’s clear this up properly, because the internet has absolutely butchered this conversation.

-That is not how skin physiology works.
+That is not how skin works.

 The short answer?

-It’s usually a skin barrier thing.
+It is usually a skin barrier thing.

 Not a deficiency test.